john-james-ai/BreastCancerDetection/_sources/content/02_data_prep/01_denoise.md

 Gaussian Filter Performance Analysis with Gaussian Noise
 ```

-Close examination shows some loss of detail, but not to the extent observed using the Mean filter.
+Close examination shows some loss of detail, but not to the extent observed using the mean filter.

 The Gaussian filter has several advantages: